khalylu/khalylu/README.md

 - 👋 Hi, I’m @khalylu
-- 👀 I’m interested in cybersecurity as a SOC analyst or Junior Pentester.
+- 👀 I’m interested in Data Analysis and Machine Learning
-- 🌱 I’m currently learning python programming and scripting
+- 🌱 I’m currently perfecting my skills in Python for Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on building cybersecurity tools
+- 💞️ I’m looking to collaborate and help analyze data sets with Python
 - 📫 How to reach me abubakarkhalil0@gmail.com

 <!---